abragad/wp-bsky-autoposter/readme.txt

 Yes, you can customize the post template using placeholders for title, excerpt, link, and hashtags.

+= How does link tracking work? =

+The plugin can add UTM parameters to your post links when they're shared on Bluesky.
+This helps you track traffic coming from Bluesky in your analytics.
+You can configure the UTM parameters in the plugin settings, and use {id} and {slug} placeholders to include post-specific information.

 == Screenshots ==

 1. Plugin settings page
 2. Connection test functionality
 3. Post template configuration
 4. Example of a post on Bluesky
+5. Link tracking settings

 == Changelog ==

+= 1.1.0 =
+* Added UTM parameter tracking for analytics
+* Added support for {id} and {slug} placeholders in UTM parameters
+* Added link tracking settings section
+* Improved settings organization

 = 1.0.1 =
 * Fixed HTML entity decoding for special characters in post titles and excerpts